-Section 6.08.
+- 6.08.
 Sole Remedy.
-Subject to Section 7.08, the right to indemnification under this Article VI, subject to all of the terms, conditions and limitations hereof, shall constitute the sole and exclusive right and remedy available to any party hereto (or any specified third party) for any actual or threatened breach of this Agreement, and none of the parties hereto shall initiate or maintain any Proceeding against any other party hereto which is directly or indirectly related to any breach or threatened breach of this Agreement, except that any party may pursue legal or equitable relief against any other party for any claim based upon fraud or intentional misconduct by or on behalf of the party that committed such fraud or intentional misconduct.
-The foregoing shall not limit the rights of a party to seek or obtain injunctive relief based upon the actual breach of any covenant contained herein and/or to enforce each of the covenants contained herein, pursuant to the terms of this Agreement (including pursuant to Section 7.08).
+Subject to Section 6.07, the right to indemnification under this Article VI, subject to all of the terms, conditions and limitations hereof, shall constitute the sole and exclusive right and remedy available to any party hereto (or any specified third party) for any actual or threatened breach of this Agreement, and none of the parties hereto shall initiate or maintain any Proceeding against any other party hereto which is directly or indirectly related to any breach or threatened breach of this Agreement, except that any party may pursue legal or equitable relief against any other party for any claim based upon fraud or intentional misconduct by or on behalf of the party that committed such fraud or intentional misconduct.
+The foregoing shall not limit the rights of a party to seek or obtain injunctive relief based upon the actual breach of any covenant contained herein and/or to enforce each of the covenants contained herein, pursuant to the terms of this Agreement (including pursuant to Section 6.07). - 6.09.

-Section 6.09.
 Determination of Loss Amount.
-The amount of any and all Indemnified Losses under this Article VI will be determined net of any amounts actually recovered by any Indemnified Party or any of such of Indemnified Party's Affiliate or pursuant to any insurance policy or title insurance policy pursuant to which or under which such Indemnified Party or such Indemnified Party's Affiliates is a party or has rights (collectively, "Alternative Arrangements") less any Losses incurred in obtaining the amount recovered under such Alternative Arrangements.
+The amount of any and all Indemnity Losses under this Article VI will be (a) determined net of any amounts actually recovered by any Indemnified Party or any of such of Indemnified Party's Affiliate or pursuant to any insurance policy or title insurance policy pursuant to which or under which such Indemnified Party or such Indemnified Party's Affiliates is a party or has rights (collectively, "Alternative Arrangements") less any Indemnity Losses incurred in obtaining the amount recovered under such Alternative Arrangements and (b) reduced to take account of any Tax benefit actually realized by the Indemnified Party arising from such Indemnity Losses (determined on a with and without basis). - 6.10.
+Adjustments to Contribution Consideration.
+Except as required by applicable Law, all indemnification payments under this Article VI shall be treated as an adjustment to the Contribution Consideration for all Tax purposes.